 What Publishers Should Improve Immediately

-Most sites do not need full rewrites.
-Focused improvements work better.
 Start by reviewing pages that lost traffic.
 Look for gaps in clarity, usefulness, and trust.

 The Google Core Update responds well when publishers:

-Update outdated facts Old information reduces trust and relevance.
+Old information reduces trust and relevance. - Improve headings for accuracy

-Improve headings for accuracy Headings should clearly reflect the section content.
+Headings should clearly reflect the section content. - Fix misleading titles

-Remove repeated content Avoid saying the same thing in different words.
+Avoid saying the same thing in different words.

 Small improvements across many pages often outperform one large change.